Comparison

 Safe-Rust decoders

-hayro-jbig2 / hayro-jpeg2000 — #![forbid(unsafe_code)].
+hayro-jbig2 / hayro-jpeg2000, with #![forbid(unsafe_code)].

 Font parsing

-Embedded fonts carry executable byte-code — a classic vector.
+Embedded fonts carry executable byte-code, a classic vector.

 Adobe Acrobat